DenysVuika/affected/README.md

 Usage: affected [OPTIONS] <COMMAND>

 Commands:
-  init
-  files
-  projects
-  help      Print this message or the help of the given subcommand(s)
+  init  Initialize the configuration file view  View affected files or projects help  Print this message or the help of the given subcommand(s)

 Options:
       --repo <REPO>  Optional repo path, defaults to current directory